Dynamic Assortment Selection under the Nested Logit Models

-We study a stylized dynamic assortment planning problem during a selling season of finite length $T$.
-At each time spot, the seller offers an arriving customer an assortment of substitutable products and the customer makes the purchase among offered products according to a discrete choice model.
+\ABSTRACT{ We study a stylized dynamic assortment planning problem during a selling season of finite length $T$.
+At each time period, the seller offers an arriving customer an assortment of substitutable products and the customer makes the purchase among offered products according to a discrete choice model.
 The goal of the seller is to maximize the expected revenue, or equivalently, to minimize the worst-case expected regret.
-One key challenge is that utilities of products are unknown to the seller, which need to be learned.
-Although dynamic assortment planning problem has received an increasing attention in revenue management, most existing work is based on the multinomial logit choice models (MNL).
-In this paper, we study the problem of dynamic assortment planning under a more general choice model--- nested logit model, which models hierarchical choice behavior and is ``the most widely used member of the GEV (generalized extreme value) family'' \citep{Train2009}.
+One key challenge is that utilities of products are unknown to the seller and need to be learned.
+Although the dynamic assortment planning problem has received increasing attention in revenue management, most existing work is based on the multinomial logit choice models (MNL).
+In this paper, we study the problem of dynamic assortment planning under a more general choice model---the nested logit model, which models hierarchical choice behavior and is ``the most widely used member of the GEV (generalized extreme value) family'' \citep{Train2009}.
 By leveraging the revenue-ordered structure of the optimal assortment within each nest, we develop a novel upper confidence bound (UCB) policy with an aggregated estimation scheme.
 Our policy simultaneously learns customers' choice behavior and makes dynamic decisions on assortments based on the current knowledge.
-It achieves the regret at the order of $\tilde{O}(\sqrt{MNT}+MN^2)$, where $M$ is the number of nests and $N$ is the number of products in each nest.
-We further provide a lower bound result of $\Omega(\sqrt{MT})$, which shows the optimality of the upper bound when $T>M$ and $N$ is small.
-However, the $N^2$ term in the upper bound is not ideal for applications where $N$ is large as compared to $T$.
-To address this issue, we further generalize our first policy by introducing a discretization technique, which leads to a regret of $\tilde{O}(\sqrt{M}T^{2/3}+MNT^{1/3})$ with a specific choice of discretization granularity.
-It improves the previous regret bound whenever $N>T^{1/3}$.
-We provide numerical results to demonstrate the empirical performance of both proposed policies.
+It achieves the accumulated regret at the order of $\tilde{O}(\sqrt{MNT})$, where $M$ is the number of nests and $N$ is the number of products in each nest.
+We further provide a lower bound result of $\Omega(\sqrt{MT})$, { which shows the near optimality of the upper bound when $T$ is much larger than $M$ and $N$.
+When the number of items per nest $N$ is large, we further provide a discretization heuristic for better performance of our algorithm.} Numerical results are presented to demonstrate the empirical performance of our proposed algorithms. }